WASTE REDUCTION AND RECYCLING @ ACG

 - Do not crinkle the paper before throwing into the bins

-- Make sure that you unfold the cardboard boxes to minimize their volume before placing them in the bins
+- Unfold cardboard boxes to minimize their volume before throwing into the bin

 - Shredded paper (from the shredder) cannot be recycled on its own.
 Place in a small cardboard box